• Skip to primary navigation

 Chai in three different forms.

-If you are using a teabag the tea will be much finer and ready to use for baking.
+If you use a teabag, the tea will be much finer and ready for baking.

 Step 3.
 Add the egg and beat on medium speed to incorporate.

 Step 4.
-In a small bowl, combine the flour, powdered sugar, and tea.
+Combine the flour, powdered sugar, and tea in a small bowl.

 Beating butter, an egg, adding flour, sugar and tea to make a cookie batter.